chrisxfire/chrisxfire.github.io/content/notes/asp.net/api/controller-based-apis/overview.md

         // ...
 ```

-## `[Consumes]` Attribute
+# `[Consumes]` Attribute
 By default, actions support all available request content types.
 The `[Consumes]` attribute constrains this.
 It can be applied to a controller or an action.

-In this example, content type `application/xml` is specified, and any requests that do not specify this `Content-Type` will receive a 415/Unsupported Media Type response:
+In this example, content type `application/xml` is specified, and any requests that do not specify this content type will receive a 415/Unsupported Media Type response:
 ```cs
 [HttpPost]
 [Consumes("application/xml")]